-A systematic review (SR) was identified (six RCTs, 10 007 participants), High quality in which the primary result variable was the incidence of SSI, although the definitions of the same differed between the studies (Webster 07).
+A systematic review (SR) was identified (six RCTs, 10 007 participants), in which the primary result variable was the incidence of SSI, although the definitions of the same differed between the studies (Webster 07).
 The only antiseptic used was chlorhexidine.
-Meta-analysis of five RCTs (8445 participants) showed that there are no statistically significant differences in the incidence of SQI between the groups who showered with clorhexidine or with soap or detergent (RR 0.90; 95% CI: 0.79 to 1.02).
+Meta-analysis of five RCTs (8445 participants) showed that there are no statistically significant differences in the incidence of sol between the groups who showered with clorhexidine or Hthas been 5 yea with soap or detergent (RR 0.90; 95% CI: 0.79 to 1.02).